ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAnnotation/IntroToMaker.md

 ln -s ../../03_RepeatModelerMasker/RM_9173.TueNov281539072017/consensi.fa.classified
 ```

 ### Gather maker and modify to suit your specific system.
-Total run time 7 hrs
 Set up and modify the Maker control files for the first round of gene prediction
 ```
 #Copy the 3 maker control files, which are essentially config files needed to run maker